Medium Amplitude Parallel Superposition (MAPS) Rheology, Part 1: Mathematical Framework and Theoretical Examples: Mathematical Framework for MAPS Rheology

 The subspaces are identical geometrically (they are all hemi-equilateral triangles), but the values of the third order complex modulus $G^*_3(\omega_1,\omega_2,\omega_3)$ within each triangle can take on different values.
 Each triangular subspace has three vertices associated with the weakly nonlinear viscoelastic tests discussed in sections \ref{sec:maos} and \ref{sec:ps}.
 Each subspace will have one vertex that is measured via MAOS, one measured by the odd harmonic term in PS (equation \ref{eq:ps}), and one measured by an even harmonic in PS.
 The MAOS vertex always resides at the sixty degree angle, and the even harmonic PS vertex always resides at the ninety degree angle.
 From this geometric decomposition of the space, it is apparent that the MAOS and PS responses that rheologists measured and reported describe nonlinearity only along the periphery of the unique subspaces for the more general third order response functions.
 As far as the authors are aware, there have been no rheological investigations of the interior of this domain.
 As we shall demonstrate, the periphery provides a good description of the entire domain only at sufficiently low frequencies, $\omega^*$.

 The benefits of this geometric representation are clear.
 The constant $L^1$-norm manifold has been broken down into just four distinct regions, each of which occupy only $1/48$th of the entire manifold.
 Measurements of the third order response function made at other positions on the octahedral surface can be mapped back into just these four subspaces using the appropriate permutation and Hermitian symmetries.
 This is a massive reduction in complexity.
 The simplest visualizations of the response function are contour plots of the real and imaginary parts of third order response function within the bounding triangle shown in Figure \ref{fig:octahedron}b).
 If the response function is continuous, the contours are guaranteed to be continuous within this region and can be evaluated repeatedly for different values of the frequency $ L^1 $-norm.
-For example, later in section \ref{sec:examples}, Figures \ref{fig:low_freq}, \ref{fig:fluidity}, and \ref{fig:lodge} give examples of these contours.
+For example, later in section \ref{sec:examples}, Figures \ref{fig:low_freq} through \ref{fig:giesekus_MAPS} give examples of these contours.
 This visualization can be realized when an analytical expression or numerical solution for the third order response function is known.
 Experimentally it may prove difficult to collect data densely enough to populate the constant $ L^1 $-norm surface and then generate the corresponding contour plot.
-In such a case, an alternative visualization scheme is possible.
+In such a case, an alternative visualization scheme is possible, in which MAPS data is presented using the familiar Bode and Nyquist plots often used to display SAOS and MAOS data.
+The details of this scheme are specified below.